pmixer/pmixer.github.io/_posts/AOS.md

 10. 3(N-1) comm for lock acquisition, just jumped here to try the quiz when know nothign
 L05c:
-1. Sequential consistency mem model,
+1. Sequential consistency mem model?
+2. latency and throughput quiz
 L06a:

  1. Distributed object for perf and function evoluation of OS production, Spring, Yousef